10 Fun Facts About Redding CA

 4. It is Home to the World’s Largest Sundial

 While several bridges span the Sacramento River in Redding, the Sundial Bridge is truly one of a kind.
-Designed by renowned Spanish architect Santiago Calatrava as part of an effort to increase tourism in the area, the bridge resembles a larger-than-life sundial.
+Designed by renowned Spanish architect Santiago Calatrava to increase tourism in the area, the cable-stayed, glass-bottom pedestrian bridge resembles a larger-than-life sundial.

 With its $23 million price tag, the Sundial Bridge is more expensive than the swankiest Rolex.
 And much less reliable.
-The Sundial Bridge only tells time accurately one day a year – during the summer solstice on June 21st.
+The glass-decked suspension bridge only tells time accurately one day a year – during the summer solstice on June 21st.

-Since you’ll probably use your cell phone or Apple Watch as a timepiece, admire the Sundial Bridge for its architectural beauty and instead use it as a pedestrian crossing over the Sacramento River at Turtle Bay.
+Since you’ll probably use your cell phone or Apple Watch as a timepiece, admire the Sundial Bridge’s architectural beauty and instead use it as a pedestrian crossing over the Sacramento River at Turtle Bay.

 5. It’s One of the Sunniest Cities in the US

-With 249 sunny days a year, Redding CA is one of the sunniest cities in the US.
+With 249 days of sunshine a year, Redding, CA, is one of the sunniest cities in the US.
 That’s 70% more sunshine than Portland and 20% more sunshine than Seattle.
 And Redding’s average possible sunshine (yeah, that’s a thing) is 88%, second in the US only to Yuma, Arizona.

-6. But the Redding CA Weather is Hotter Than You Might Expect In the Summer
+6. But the Redding Weather is Hotter Than You Might Expect In the Summer

 To put those figures into perspective, consider this: Redding has the hottest summer temps anywhere in California north of the Mojave Desert.